 A student must have documented circumstances beyond his/her control to initiate a drop after the published deadline.
 Examples of circumstances beyond the control of the student may include, but are not limited to, accident, illness, change in work schedule, or other documented circumstances.
-Students should complete the Request for Late Withdrawal Form and submit it to the Academic Exceptions Committee through Admissions and Records.
+Students should complete the Request for Excused Withdrawal Form and submit it to Admissions and Records.
 Requests will not be processed if initiated two years after the end of the semester in question.